A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Experiments and results

 The analysis compares the three models under consideration, namely, the data-generating model (ordered logit), linear regression for rank-transformed variables, and mid-quantile regression with $\tau \in\{0.1,0.3, 0.5, 0.7, 0.9\}$.
 For each iteration, the RGA and AGR indices were evaluated on the test dataset.
-The same analysis was subsequently carried out with the real dataset, in order to compare the relative performance of linear regression for rank-transformed variables and mid-quantile regression based on real evidence.
+The same analysis was subsequently carried out with the real dataset to compare, based on actual evidence, the relative performance of linear regression for rank-transformed variables and mid-quantile regression.

-The use of both continuous and discrete regressors mimics the occurrence of exposure (considered continuous) and attack vector components (discrete variables).
+The use of both quantitative and qualitative regressors mimics the occurrence of exposure (a numerical variable) and attack vector components (factor variables).
 We generated